 Kyle Goodwill has been our dedicated leader since 2015 and is responsible for organizing the Vélocity Community Programming and providing guidance to véloteers.

-When he’s not véloteering, you can probably find Kyle engineering software, combing his long lush beard, drinking fine dark beers, or spending time with his girlfriend and their cats.
+When he’s not véloteering, you can probably find Kyle engineering software, combing his long lush beard, drinking fine dark beers, or spending time with his wife and their cats.

 In early 2018 Patti decided after 38 years in television to work less with NBC news and more with bicycles.
 It became very clear to her that bicycles made people and herself a lot happier than the news did.
 Most Saturdays you’ll find her and her shop dog Zipper at Velocity trying to keep a zen atmosphere for Russell the bike whisperer, but also making Jim and Zach crazy by poorly singing Carpenters tunes.